appetizerio/replaykit/README.md

 # appetizer-toolkit
 `appetizer-toolkit` is the core of [Appetizer](https://www.appetizer.io), which provides the ability to:
-* record touchscreen events from one devices and replay to many (aspect ratio must be the same)
+* record touchscreen events from one device and replay to many (aspect ratios must be the same)
-* control multiple devices concurrently (e.g., run a shell command, install an app, etc)
+* control multiple devices concurrently (e.g., run a shell command, install an app, etc.)
-* mirror the touchscreen events from one device to many in real time
+* mirror the touchscreen events from one device to many in real time (aspect ratios must be the same)

-`appetizer-toolkit` is a command line tool, available for Windows 7+, MacOS Mavericks+ and Linux.
+`appetizer-toolkit` is a command line tool, available on Windows 7+, MacOS Mavericks+ and Linux.
 It also comes with SDK for [Python](https://github.com/appetizerio/appetizer-toolkit-py) and [Nodejs](https://github.com/appetizerio/appetizer-toolkit-js). `appetizer-toolkit` requires `adb` to be present in `PATH`.

 Please submit an issue for bugs, enhancements and feature requests.
 Pull requests are welcomed too.